 Photographic copies made by the librarian for the personal use of a person shall not be used for further reproduction without the permission in writing of the owner of the copyright and of the Board.
 The Board may impose conditions on such reproduction and the person shall comply with such conditions.

 [12, 13.
-Deleted in Gazette 6 Dec 2013 p.
+Deleted: Gazette 6 Dec 2013 p.
 5737.]

 14. Persons to comply with directions of librarian